qtnc/swan/docs/stdlib.md

 - endsWith(needle): return true if needle is found at the end of the string
 - findAll(regex, returnedGroup=0, returnFullMatchResult=false): find all matches of the regular expression against this string.
 For each match, take the returnedGroup group number as result, or return a list of RegexMatchResult objects if returnFullMatchResults=true.
 - findFirstOf(needles, start=0): search for the first occurence of one of the characters inside needle; return -1 if nothing is found.
+- format(...items): take this string as a format string and format accordingly; see the format global function for more info.
 - hashCode: return the hash code of the object, especially used as hashing key for maps, sets and similar structures.
 - indexOf(needle, start=0): search for needle in the string, returning the position where it has been found, or -1 if not found.
 - lastIndexOf(needle, start=length): search for needle in the string from its end, returning the position where it has been found, or -1 if not found.